Browne Park

-Browne Park is a rectangular football stadium located in the Rockhampton suburb of Wandal, Queensland, Australia.
-The venue has been the home of rugby football in Central Queensland since 1890 and today also hosts rugby union and soccer matches.
+Browne Park has been the home of rugby football in Central Queensland since 1890.
 It hosted a match of the 2008 Rugby League World Cup.
 The ground was named Browne Park in 1958 as a posthumous honour to long serving president of Rockhampton Rugby League, Jack Browne who died in office.

 Central Queensland Capras

 The Central Queensland Capras play all Queensland Cup home games at Browne Park in Rockhampton.
 Browne Park is seen as the home of rugby league in Central Queensland and is located between George Street (Bruce Highway) and Murray Street.